hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/terraform-functions.md

 });
 ```

 To explore the functionality either check out the [Terraform Documentation](https://www.terraform.io/docs/language/functions/index.html) or use your editor autocompletion on the `Fn` object.
+The functions can handle normal and [token](./tokens.md) values and will return either tokenized values or `IResolvable`s.

 ## When to use